-During March, we are focusing on topics related to Women’s History Month.
-Please see the Sex and Sexism guide with selected books, articles, videos and databases.
+During April and May, we are focusing on topics related to Asian American and Pacific Islander Heritage Month.
+Please see the AAPIHM guide with selected books, articles, videos and databases.

 To get access to physical materials, please contact your research librarian or complete this online request form to have the materials pulled by members of our Circulation staff.
 Access to the library’s bookshelves is currently prohibited due to the pandemic.